godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 ______

-If ``grabbed_object`` is ``null``, we want to see if we can pick up a :ref:`RigidBody <class_RigidBody>`.
+If ``grabbed_object`` is ``null``, we want to see if we can pick up a :ref:`RigidBody <api:class_RigidBody>`.

-We first get the direct space state from the current :ref:`World <class_World>`.
-This is so we can cast a ray entirely from code, instead of having to use a :ref:`Raycast <class_Raycast>` node.
+We first get the direct space state from the current :ref:`World <api:class_World>`.
+This is so we can cast a ray entirely from code, instead of having to use a :ref:`Raycast <api:class_Raycast>` node.

 .. note:: see :ref:`Ray-casting <doc_ray-casting>` for more information on raycasting in Godot.

-Then we get the center of the screen by dividing the current :ref:`Viewport <class_Viewport>` size in half.
+Then we get the center of the screen by dividing the current :ref:`Viewport <api:class_Viewport>` size in half.
 We then get the ray's origin point and end point using
 ``project_ray_origin`` and ``project_ray_normal`` from the camera.
 If you want to know more about how these functions work, see :ref:`Ray-casting <doc_ray-casting>`.

 Next we send the ray into the space state and see if it gets a result.
-We add the player and the knife's :ref:`Area <class_Area>` as two exceptions so the player cannot carry themselves or the knife's collision :ref:`Area <class_Area>`.
+We add the player and the knife's :ref:`Area <api:class_Area>` as two exceptions so the player cannot carry themselves or the knife's collision :ref:`Area <api:class_Area>`.

 Then we check to see if we got a result back from the ray.
 If no object has collided with the ray, an empty Dictionary will be returned.
-If the Dictionary is not empty (i.e. at least one object has collided), we then see if the collider the ray collided with is a :ref:`RigidBody <class_RigidBody>`.
+If the Dictionary is not empty (i.e. at least one object has collided), we then see if the collider the ray collided with is a :ref:`RigidBody <api:class_RigidBody>`.

-If the ray collided with a :ref:`RigidBody <class_RigidBody>`, we set ``grabbed_object`` to the collider the ray collided with.
-We then set the mode on the :ref:`RigidBody <class_RigidBody>` we collided with to ``MODE_STATIC`` so it doesn't move in our hands.
+If the ray collided with a :ref:`RigidBody <api:class_RigidBody>`, we set ``grabbed_object`` to the collider the ray collided with.
+We then set the mode on the :ref:`RigidBody <api:class_RigidBody>` we collided with to ``MODE_STATIC`` so it doesn't move in our hands.

-Finally, we set the grabbed :ref:`RigidBody <class_RigidBody>`'s collision layer and collision mask to ``0``.
+Finally, we set the grabbed :ref:`RigidBody <api:class_RigidBody>`'s collision layer and collision mask to ``0``.
-This will make the grabbed :ref:`RigidBody <class_RigidBody>` have no collision layer or mask, which means it will not be able to collide with anything as long as we are holding it.
+This will make the grabbed :ref:`RigidBody <api:class_RigidBody>` have no collision layer or mask, which means it will not be able to collide with anything as long as we are holding it.

 ______

-If ``grabbed_object`` is not ``null``, then we need to throw the :ref:`RigidBody <class_RigidBody>` the player is holding.
+If ``grabbed_object`` is not ``null``, then we need to throw the :ref:`RigidBody <api:class_RigidBody>` the player is holding.

-We first set the mode of the :ref:`RigidBody <class_RigidBody>` we are holding to ``MODE_RIGID``.
+We first set the mode of the :ref:`RigidBody <api:class_RigidBody>` we are holding to ``MODE_RIGID``.

 .. note:: This is making a rather large assumption that all the rigid bodies will be using ``MODE_RIGID``.
 While that is the case for this tutorial series,
           that may not be the case in other projects.

-          If you have rigid bodies with different modes, you may need to store the mode of the :ref:`RigidBody <class_RigidBody>` you have picked up into a class variable so you can change it back to the mode it was in before you picked it up.
+          If you have rigid bodies with different modes, you may need to store the mode of the :ref:`RigidBody <api:class_RigidBody>` you have picked up into a class variable so you can change it back to the mode it was in before you picked it up.

 Then we apply an impulse to send it flying forward.
 We send it flying in the direction the camera is facing, using the force we set in the ``OBJECT_THROW_FORCE`` variable.

-We then set the grabbed :ref:`RigidBody <class_RigidBody>`'s collision layer and mask to ``1``, so it can collide with anything on layer ``1`` again.
+We then set the grabbed :ref:`RigidBody <api:class_RigidBody>`'s collision layer and mask to ``1``, so it can collide with anything on layer ``1`` again.

 .. note:: This is, once again, making a rather large assumption that all the rigid bodies will be only on collision layer ``1``, and all collision masks will be on layer ``1``.
-          If you are using this script in other projects, you may need to store the collision layer/mask of the :ref:`RigidBody <class_RigidBody>` in a variable before you change them to ``0``, so you would have the original collision layer/mask to set for them when you are reversing the process.
+          If you are using this script in other projects, you may need to store the collision layer/mask of the :ref:`RigidBody <api:class_RigidBody>` in a variable before you change them to ``0``, so you would have the original collision layer/mask to set for them when you are reversing the process.

 Finally, we set ``grabbed_object`` to ``null`` since the player has successfully thrown the held object.